technosophos/crossword-helper/DockerCon23-Presentation.md

 ---

-## Over to some Code
+## Crossword Puzzles

-We're going to play with a crossword puzzle helper.
+Let's take a look at our crossword helper.

 ---